Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: Proposed Mechanism

+And then, we can write \eqref{eq:lgeneral} as a general form of the objective function $J_k$ for level-$k$ thinkers.

-\paragraph{Special case of level-$0$ thinker} To simplify the training, we define three types of level-$0$ pedestrians as some constant policy agents.
+\paragraph{Special case of level-$0$ thinker} To simplify the training, we can use some constant policy agents as level-$0$ thinking players.
 However, we can also use the equation \eqref{eq:lgeneral} to obtain some RL policies for the level-$1$ thinkers and begin the game from level-$1$.
-To more clearly understand the model, we need to point out a particular case of level-$k$ thinking: a level-$0$ interact level-$0$ game.
 Assuming the car and pedestrians all be level-$0$ thinkers, they think of themselves as the only player in this environment.
-Therefore, we could reduce the general form of the LK-MRL model to \eqref{eq:l0}.
+Therefore, we could reduce the general form of the cumulative reward function to \eqref{eq:l0}.

 where $\mathbf{a}_t$ only contains $a_{t,i}$ since the level-$0$ player conjectures itself as the unique player in the environment.
-It is easy to see that both players will use a constant maximum strategy, i.e., get to the endpoint as soon as possible.
+It is easy to see that both players will use a constant maximum strategy based on their reward functions.

 \paragraph{Case of higher level thinkers} The higher level thinkers should follow the solution of \eqref{eq:lgeneral}.
 Suppose it is in the conventional logic, the level-$1$ interact level-$1$ game should be considered.
+However, with the LK-MRL model, we have a time-saving trick.
 If we have level-$0$ pedestrians, we can use it to obtain the level-$1$ car policy; If we have level-$1$ pedestrians, we can use it to obtain the level-$2$ car policy, and so on.
-Some researchers already show that normal humans usually only think about at most the second level of recursions in strategic games \cite{level-k}, so we will not go further than the level-$2$ car policy, which means we only solve the optimization problem three times (the level-$0$ thinker's policy does not need calculation) to get level-$1$ and level-$2$ thinker cars.
-In this paper the experiment only focus on the level-$1$ car interact level-$0$ pedestrians situation, which is strongly enough to support our works.
-The figure \ref{fig:LK-MRL} shows two modes of LK-MRL model structure.
+It allows us to solve optimization problems alternately.
+Some researchers already show that normal humans usually only think about, at most, the second level of recursions in strategic games \cite{level-k}, thus we will not go further than the level-$2$ car policy, i.e., solve the optimization problem three times (the level-$0$ thinker's policy does not need calculation).
+In this paper, the experiment focuses on the level-$1$ car interact level-$0$ pedestrians situation, which is strong enough to support our work.
+Figure \ref{fig:LK-MRL} shows two modes of the LK-MRL model structure.